jinhuili-lab/jinhuili-lab/README.md

 ### Hi there
 - 🔭 This is  **Jinhui Li**.
-- ✨ Now I am a Ph.D student in America.
+- ✨ ~~I am an Algorithm researcher in the R&D center of BGI group.~~- Now I am a Ph.D student in America.
 - ⚡ I focus on **Bioinformatics** and **Biostatistics**.
 - 👋 enjoy coding.
 - 💬 Less is more, do the interesting things.